ModeEffect/conditional-woo-checkout-field/readme.txt

 6. Custom error message displayed after the customer attempts to checkout without completing your required field.

 == Changelog ==
+= 1.0.15 =
+* Fix: Error on activation with upgrade notices in some cases.

 = 1.0.14 =
 * Fix: Minor error on checkout page caused notice to display due to incorrect retrieval method of the product ID.